Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 If you have the video project included, you can create video sprites.
 * **video_src**: Relative or absolute path to the video.
 For example: video_src="%APP%/data/test/test.mp4" or video_src="c:/test.mp4"
 * **stream_src**: A pipeline for a live stream source or the URI of a stream.
 Example: stream_src="rtsp://192.168.1.37:5015/Stream1"
+* **video_gl_mode**: Accepts only "true".
+Will enable openGL elements in GStreamer.
+This is required to be on when using nvdecode
+* **video_nvdecode**: Boolean. if true, will use the nvdec NVidia CUDA video decoder for video playback.
+See the readme in the video project for details.

 Media Player Parameters
 -------------------------------